ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-1.md

 Please save this file under the name [`test.py`](https://raw.githubusercontent.com/ftCommunity/ftcommunity-apps/master/packages/app_tutorial_1/test.py)

-This app subclasses the TouchApplication class which was imported from TxtStyle.
+This app subclasses the TouchApplication class which was imported from TouchStyle.
 It creates a window labeled "Test", shows that window and hands over execution to the window so it can interact with the user until it's closed.